JesseFWarren/AIPI510-Final-Dataset-Project/README.md

 # License

-This dataset is distributed under the CC0 1.0 Universal (CC0 1.0 Public Domain Dedication).
+This dataset is distributed under CC0 1.0 Public Domain Dedication.
 Meaning anyone is free to copy, modify, and distribute this dataset for both personal and commercial purposes.

 # Ethics Statement

 The dataset was ethically sourced from public APIs (Google Distance Matrix API) using an API key and following all usage policies.
 Data collection was automated hourly to ensure unbiased and consistent sampling.
-Although there is a potential geographic bias as I focused on US cities as well as a small sample size for dates, I address this limitation in our analysis.
+Although there is a potential geographic bias as I focused on US cities as well as a small sample size for dates, I address this limitation in my analysis.